londonhackspace/acnode-cl/README.md

 http://energia.nu/pin-maps/guide_tm4c129launchpad/

-N.B.: use energia-0101E0012, not energia-0101E0013, as 13 breaks things (i think it defines a function called wakeup which clashes with the one in the PN532 stuff).

 ## Using the tool running pin

 You can send a signal to the acnode via pin PE_4 to say when your tool is actually running (as opposed to being switched on), useful for keeping track of wear and tear and consumables etc.